Lemmy: Funeral

 Lemmy's memorial service took place at Forest Lawn Memorial Park, Hollywood Hills, on 9 January 2016.
 The service was streamed live over YouTube with more than 230,000 people logging on to watch, while others gathered at the Rainbow.
 His body was cremated following the funeral.
 His remains were placed in a 3D-printed urn shaped like his trademark cavalry hat and emblazoned with the slogan "Born to lose, lived to win".
 The piece was on display during his funeral and was later interred at Forest Lawn.

-In March 2021, it was revealed that some of Lemmy's ashes were, by his own request, put into bullets and sent to his closest friends, including Whitfield Crane, Rob Halford, Michael Monroe, Doro Pesch and Riki Rachtman.
+In March 2021, it was revealed that some of Lemmy's ashes were, by his own request, put into bullets and sent to his closest friends, including Whitfield Crane of Ugly Kid Joe, Rob Halford of Judas Priest, Michael Monroe of Hanoi Rocks, Doro Pesch of Warlock, and Riki Rachtman.
+In August 2023, it was reported that some of Lemmy's ashes were also scattered into the mud at Wacken Open Air music festival in Schleswig-Holstein, Germany.
+In April 2024, it was reported James Hetfield got an Ace of Spades tattoo with some of Lemmy's ashes in it.